-BUS-060 - Fundamentals of Business Units: 3 Statistics
+BUS-060 - Fundamentals of Business Statistics

 This course introduces statistics with an emphasis on business applications.
 Students will learn how to collect, analyze, interpret, and present numerical data for the purpose of making more effective decisions.
 Topics include: collection and presentation of data, measures of central value and spread, probability, sampling and the sampling distribution of the sample average, estimation via confidence intervals, hypothesis testing, and regression and correlation.
 This course requires the use of quantitive skills acquired in intermediate algebra and finite math.
-Concurrent enrollment in the business 60 Lab is strongly recommended.
+Concurrent enrollment in the BUS 060L is strongly recommended.